mslinn/sbt-ethereum-docs/docs/tutorial.md

 Whenever you interact with the Ethereum blockchain, there needs to be some Ethereum address in the role of a sender.
 You interact with the blockchain by sending messages to it.
 The blockchain expects an address from which the message comes.

-`sbt_ethereum` allows you to set up a sender in three different ways, by setting up an alias called `defaultSender`, by defining an ordinary sbt setting called `ethSender`, or by using the task `ethSenderOverrideSet` to establish a short-lived, temporary sender.
+`sbt-ethereum` allows you to set up a sender in three different ways, by setting up an alias called `defaultSender`, by defining an ordinary sbt setting called `ethSender`, or by using the task `ethSenderOverrideSet` to establish a short-lived, temporary sender.
 It's most convenient to define the address you use most often as `defaultSender`, and then define temporary overrides as needed.
 (You'll only want to define `ethSender` when you are working on a development project with its own well-defined owner.)